lcalisto/workshop-spatial-graphql/README.md

   exp bigint
 );
 ```
 Next can create a **Custom mutation** which will actually return the token JWT as follows.
 This function will return null if the user failed to authenticate, and a JWT token if the user succeeds.
-Returning null could mean that the password was incorrect, a user with their email doesn’t exist, or the client forgot to pass email and/or password arguments If a user with the provided email does exist, and the provided password checks out with password_hash in app_private.person, then we return an instance of app_public.jwt_token which will then be converted into an actual JWT by PostGraphile.
+Returning null could mean that the password was incorrect, a user with their email doesn’t exist, or the client forgot to pass email and/or password arguments.
+If a user with the provided email does exist, and the provided password checks out with `password_hash` in `app_private.person`, then we return an instance of `app_public.jwt_token` which will then be converted into an actual JWT by PostGraphile.

 ```sql
 create function app_public.authenticate(